un33k/django-geoaware/README.md

     'some more middleware can go here',
     ]

-    The GeoInfo would be available in request.session['geo_info'] To include Geo Info in context:
+    The GeoIP related info would be available in request.session['geo_info']

+* To include GeoIP related info in the context:

     Include geoware context processor in your TEMPLATE_CONTEXT_PROCESSORS after 'django.core.context_processors.request'.